micropython/micropython/docs/library/uctypes.rst

 .. class:: struct(descriptor, layout_type)

-   Create a "foreign data structure" object based on its descriptor (encoded as a dictionary) and layout type.
+   Create a "foreign data structure" class based on its descriptor (encoded as a dictionary) and layout type (see below).

 .. data:: LITTLE_ENDIAN